michayla/gitsearch/README.md

 ## Development

-- To fix a bug or enhance an existing module, follow these steps:
+- To fix a bug or enhance an existing module follow these steps:

 1. Fork the repo
 2. Create a new branch (git checkout -b improve-feature)